us-amlr/cs-phoc/README-data.md

 # Cape Shirreff Combined Phocid Census Data

 This document details the creation of the combined Cape Shirreff phocid census dataset ([phocids_cs_combined.csv](cs_combined_data/phocids_cs_combined.csv)) using data from the [INACH](https://www.inach.cl/inach/) and [US AMLR](https://www.fisheries.noaa.gov/about/antarctic-ecosystem-research-division-southwest-fisheries-science-center) programs.
 The INACH data span 1997/98 - 2006/07, and the US AMLR data span 2009/10 - present.
-Phocid census surveys for Cape Shirreff were not recorded during the 2007/08 and 2008/09 seasons.
+Phocid census surveys for Cape Shirreff were not recorded during the 2007/08, 2008/09, and 2020/21 seasons.

-The INACH data were extracted from historical INACH records by Renato Borras, and concatenated together using the [phocid_census_inach.R](phocid_census_inach.R) script.
-The US AMLR data were extracted from the AMLR program's Pinnipeds database using the [phocid_census_amlr_export.R](phocid_census_amlr_export.R) script.
-The combined data files were generated from the INACH and US AMLR datasets using the [phocid_census_combine.R](phocid_census_combine.R) script.
+The INACH data were extracted from historical INACH records by Renato Borras, and concatenated together using the [phocid_census_inach.R](R/phocid_census_inach.R) script.
+The combined data files were generated from the INACH files and US AMLR Pinnipeds database using the [phocid_census_combine.R](R/phocid_census_combine.R) script.

 ## TODO